JackEdTaylor/expra-wise24/lecture/demo/demo_participate.md

+# Participate

-# Participate in the Demo Experiment
+Here, you will find instructions on how to participate in the Demo experiment.

 ## **Step 1**: Ensure PsychoPy is installed